senorkrabs/ct-generate-config-snapshots-table/Readme.md

 ## Setup

-**IMPORTANT**: This template is intended to be run in a Control Tower LogArchive account.
-It should also be run in the HOME region of Control Tower (i.e. the region where Control Tower log buckets are located).
+**IMPORTANT**: This template is intended to be run in the account where the S3 bucket containing your Config snapshots is located.
+It should also be run in region where the bucket is located.
+Note: This script has been tested in a Control Tower environment, deployed in the "LogArchive" account.
+The script assumes the logs follow this s3 prefix structure: `s3://:bucket_name;/${org}/AWSLogs/${account}/Config/${region}/${date}/ConfigSnapshot`

-1. Log into the Control Tower LogArchive account and going to the home region.
+1. Log into the account where Config snapshot data is located and going to the bucket's region.
 2. Deploy the CloudFormation template, setup-generate_config_snapshot_table.yml.
 Optionally, specify the source bucket name.
 If you do not specify a name, the standard Control Tower logs bucket name `aws-controltower-logs-[accountid]-[region]`is used.

 3. After the CloudFormation stack is created, go to outputs and click the link to the S3 bucket that the stack created.